ljdursi/opa_open_registered_controlled_ex/README.md

 make
 ```

-Startup OPA using the new policy:
+Start up OPA using the new policy:

 ```bash
 docker-compose up -d